jamesondh/defidle/docs/SPEC.md

 #### Question Fallback Diversity

-When templates fail prerequisite checks (e.g., missing fees data, insufficient chain support), the system falls back to simple true/false questions.
-To avoid repetition and maintain engagement, the fallback system uses a **diverse pool of fallback questions**:
+When templates fail prerequisite checks (e.g., missing fees data, insufficient chain support), the system falls back to **quantitative fallback questions**.
+Unlike trivial yes/no questions, these fallbacks use real data to create substantive questions with variable answers.

-**Protocol fallbacks:**
-- "Is {name} a DeFi protocol?"
+**Quantitative Fallback Categories:**

+1. **TVL Threshold Questions** - Compare against specific thresholds
-- "Does {name} have more than $1M in TVL?"
+   - "Does {name} have more than $100M in TVL?"
-- "Is {name} ranked in the top 100 protocols by TVL?"
-- "Is {name} tracked on DefiLlama?"
-- "Is {name} deployed on more than one blockchain?"
+   - "Does {name} have more than $1B in TVL?"

-**Chain fallbacks:**
-- "Is {name} a blockchain network?"
-- "Does {name} have DeFi protocols deployed on it?"
+   - "Does {name} have more than $5B in TVL?"

+2. **Trend-Based Questions** - Use actual change data
+   - "{name}'s TVL increased over the past 7 days."
+   - "{name}'s TVL dropped by more than 5% over the past week."

+3. **Rank-Based Questions** - Use TVL rankings
+   - "{name} is ranked in the top 10 protocols by TVL."
-- "Is {name} ranked in the top 50 chains by TVL?"
+   - "{name} is ranked in the top 25 protocols by TVL."

-- "Is {name} tracked on DefiLlama?"
+4. **Chain Count Questions** (protocols only)
+   - "{name} is deployed on more than 5 blockchains."
-- "Does {name} have more than $10M in total TVL?"
+   - "{name} is deployed on more than 10 blockchains."

+5. **A/B Comparison Questions** - Compare to nearby protocols/chains
+   - "Which protocol has higher TVL?" (comparing to ±5 rank positions)
+   - "Which {category} protocol has higher TVL?" (same category comparison)

+**Key Improvements Over Trivial Fallbacks:**
+- Questions produce **both True and False answers** depending on actual data
+- Difficulty is calibrated to match the target slot (easy, medium)
+- A/B format fallbacks provide more engaging comparisons
+- All answers are verifiable from DefiLlama data

 **Deduplication:**
 - The system tracks used prompts across all questions in an episode
 - Fallback selection prioritizes unused prompts to prevent duplicates
 - Post-balance pass detects and replaces any duplicate prompts that slip through

+See `lib/generation/quantitative-fallbacks.ts` for the full fallback pool implementation.

 #### Explanation Comparison Data